-FAVOURING THE ECOLOGICAL TRANSITION OF THE TERRITORIES In the framework of extending the Rhone concession, in 2021 CNR launched the first 5Rhône Plans, designed to assist territorial projects in favour of ecological and industrial transition.
-These new long-term five-year plans are in line with the missions in the general interest carried out since 2004 to develop the Rhone Valley.
-They demonstrate the efficiency of CNR's redistributive model, based on sharing part of the income generated by harnessing the river with the territories through which it flows.
-5 AREAS OF ACTION IN THE SERVICE OF THE RHONE VALLEY Developing renewable energies with the construction of small hydropower plants and green hydrogen production plants.
-Strengthening river transport with the development of multimodal logistics activities and industrial and port sites, including Port de Lyon.
-Contributing to more sustainable and healthier agriculture by optimising irrigation networks to save water by reducing the electricity consumption of farms and supporting agroecological transition.
-Favouring a corridor of living and dynamic biodiversity with the continued restoration of the bypassed sections of the Rhone, winning back terrestrial and aquatic biodiversity, and partnerships with the scientific community.
-Assisting territorial projects linked to the river by favouring the economic development of the Rhone Valley through industrial and tourism activities, and those linked to its heritage.
+FAVOURING THE ECOLOGICAL TRANSITION OF THE TERRITORIES In the framework of extending the Rhone concession, in 2O21 CNR launched the first 5Rhône Plans, designed to assist territorial projects in favour of ecological and industrial transition.
+These new long-term five-year plans are in line with the missions in the general interest carried out since 2OO4 to develop the Rhone Valley.
+They demonstrate the efficiency of CNR's redistributive model, based on sharing part of the income generated by harnessing the river with the territories through which it flows. cruise club that brought together local authorities and professionals to develop sustainable tourism on the Rhone-Saone corridor, a source of economic wealth for the territories.
+Since 2021, along with VNF, CNR has coordinated a

-CO-CONSTRUCTION

-AND TRANSPARENCY
+The study managed jointly by CNR and the DREAL made it possible to build a database on withdrawals made by farms from the Rhone - withdrawal points and the volumes withdrawn by type of crop and the surface areas cultivated.
+817 km of ViaRhôna between Lake Geneva and the Mediterranean 70% of water in France is consumed by agriculture €496 M invested by CNR in the missions in the general interest since 2004 €165 M every 5 years for the 5Rhône plans 5 AREAS OF ACTION IN THE SERVICE OF THE RHONE VALLEY Develop green energies and hydrogen to decarbonise mobility and industry, innovate and assist the territories to carry out their energy projects.
+Strengthen navigation on the Rhone and the industrial and port sites, with the development of goods ports including Port de Lyon, and more environmentally friendly river tourism.
+Contribute towards adapting agriculture in the Rhone Valley by optimising irrigation networks to save water, reduce the electricity consumption of farmers, and support agricultural transition.
+Favour a living and dynamic corridor, with the continued restoration of the bypassed sections of the Rhone, protect terrestrial and aquatic biodiversity, and forge partnerships with the scientific world.
+Support the projects pursued by the territories of the Rhone Valley through economic and industrial development, finalise the ViaRhona cycle track, and continue enhancing the banks and developing sports, tourism and cultural activities linked to the river.

-The 5Rhône Plans are established in the framework of dynamic co-construction with the government and CNR's stakeholders.
+CO-CONSTRUCTION AND TRANSPARENCY The 5Rhône Plans are established in the framework of dynamic co-construction with the government and CNR's stakeholders.
 The concession works monitoring committee is associated with drawing them up and carrying out the yearly monitoring of their implementation.
 The government guarantees the good utilisation of the funds made available to them.
 To ensure transparency, an investment charter sets outs the principles of CBR's financial action and the project selection criteria.

-A family on the Via Rhôna

-BREANIER - GORDON

-AARRAGE DE CHAMPAGNE

-In 2021, CNR and VNF initiated a Cruising Club that brought together local authorities and professionals to develop sustainable tourism on the Rhone-Saone corridor, a source of economic wealth for the territories.
+Ros - Keindene 1900 Norsmand ed Edarkan

+MATFICIALE

-The study managed jointly by CNR and the DREAL made it possible to build a database on withdrawals made by farms from the Rhone - withdrawal points and the volumes withdrawn by type of crop and the surface areas cultivated.
-817 km of ViaRhôna between Lake Geneva and the Mediterranean 70% of water in France is consumed by agriculture €496 M invested by CNR in the missions in the general interest since 2004 €165 M every 5 years for the 5Rhône plans COMMITTED TO BIODIVERSITY The Rhone is not only a waterway, it interacts with all its surrounding ecosystems which participate in renewing it and keeping it alive.
+COMMITTED TO BIODIVERSITY

+The Rhone is not only a waterway, it interacts with all its surrounding ecosystems which participate in renewing it and keeping it alive.
 CNR works to preserve these natural habitats essential for our lives.

-THE ENVIRONMENT MANAGEMENT PLAN To reconcile the preservation of biodiversity with hydraulic safety, the safety of the surrounding population, electricity production and economic development, in 2016 CNR established a management plan for the domain under concession of which 92% is located in preserved areas.
+THE ENVIRONMENT MANAGEMENT PLAN

+To reconcile the preservation of biodiversity with hydraulic safety, the safety of the surrounding population, electricity production and economic development, in 2016 CNR established a management plan for the domain under concession of which 92% is located in preserved areas.
 As early as 2007, it began maintaining the river banks sustainably, according to a zero-phytosanitary product policy.
 Moreover, it implements natural innovative processes to combat invasive exotic species.